kiariendegwa/SDC-Nanodegree-Project-Work/Behavioral_cloning/BehaviouralCloning_report_writeup.md

 ####3.
 Creation of the Training Set & Training Process
 Being aware that I was working with a limited data set I chose to use a generator that took images from the test set and augmented them in several ways, this was inspired by the [blog post](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html).
 The data set was augmented in the following means:
 Given the original image:

 ![Original image from data set](original_image.png)

 * Add  translational jitter to image data, this is in the form vertical and horizontal shifts.

 ![Translational jitter](translated_aug_image.png)

 * Flip images over to make data symetrical.

 ![Flipped image](horizontal_flip_aug_image.png)

-* Crop image to highlight important features within input images.
+* Add random shadowing to image

 ![Shadow augmentation](brightness_aug_image.png)
-* Add random shadow to image

 A generator when called by the model.fit.generator, would then randomly augment the initial data set and produce more data for training.
 This led to ALOT of troubleshooting as to whether or not the data pipeline was adequately passing info to the model.fit.generator as this expanded data set did not lead to the expected model improvements.